Beef Jerky Recipe

 Store beef jerky in an airtight container.
 I usually keep it in the refrigerator, but you don’t have to.
 Beef jerky keeps longer in the fridge.

 In our house, the beef jerky is gone before we ever have to worry about storing it.
-A lot of time, half the batch is eaten right out of the dehydrator.
+Often, half the batch is eaten right out of the dehydrator.

 Hungry for more healthy snack recipes?

-When you’ve got a craving, it shouldn’t be denied!!!
+When you have a craving, it shouldn’t be denied!
 Find snack recipes that will healthily satisfy your cravings.

 - Savory Spiced Nuts